jmccor99/HelloWorld/readme.md

 # Aspnetcore HelloWorld using Docker

 Learn how to build a Docker image and run a container using that image.
-Requires Docker for Windows, Hyper-V and git
+Requires Docker for Windows with Kubernetes, Hyper-V and git

 ## Getting Started